Crowds on Demand: Criticism

 Crowds on Demand has come under criticism for selling the pretense of fame and popularity.
 Elizabeth Currid-Halkett, an associate professor at the University of Southern California Sol Price School of Public Policy, criticized the company for deceiving the public.

 A Washington Post columnist mentioned an e-mail he received advertising the company's "Celebrity Arrival Service" offered to politicians:

 I received an e-mail the other day from Crowds on Demand, an L.A.-based company that, for a fee, will send a bunch of "team members" to your event, stuffing the crowd with confederates to make you look important.

 The service has been characterized as astroturfing.
 Dan Schneider, writing for The Atlantic, said "There might be some gray area between offering a small token of appreciation to otherwise voluntary supporters and full-blown astroturfing, but spending hundreds or even thousands of dollars to prop up a struggling cause seems to fit more squarely in the latter category."
 Schneider also noted that Swart admitted "a revelation that a campaign is paying for supporters is deeply embarrassing, and he takes great pains to keep his clients’ identities a secret."

 According to a February 2016 report for NBC Los Angeles, a paid protester claimed to be "a concerned citizen" when speaking out against a planned development in a city council meeting for Camarillo, California in 2015.
 He later stated to reporters that his role "was scripted, they told me what to say."
 Swart claimed the company has "worked with dozens of campaigns for state officials, and 2016 presidential candidates" but declined to identify his clients for fear of losing future business.
 Public records identified only one campaign, for the Six Californias, had paid Crowds on Demand.

 In May 2018, the outfit made New Orleans news as word got out that energy firm Entergy had used "astroturfing" tactics—paid actors—to speak at a March city council hearing in support of a proposed controversial natural gas power plant, and in opposition to solar and wind power.

-That August, Crowds on Demand was included in an episode of Last Week Tonight with John Oliver about astroturfing.
+In August 2018, Crowds on Demand was included in an episode of Last Week Tonight with John Oliver about astroturfing.

 In October 2018, Zdeněk Bakala filed suit in federal court in South Carolina, alleging Crowds on Demand attempted to extort millions of dollars from him.